Pallippuram, Alappuzha: Geography

 A serene village, it is wedged between Cherthala Municipality and the Thycattussery Panchayat.
 The settlement is surrounded by water on three sides - in the east and west by Vembanad Lake and in the south by the Chenganda River.
 A bridge provides access to mainland Cherthala while boats and ferry service to Vaikom are also available.

 Pallippuram is noted for its whitish sand (due to the high silica content), which has extensive use in the glass and cement industries.
 Malabar Cements (a fully owned Government of Kerala undertaking) has a major industrial unit operating out of the Industrial Growth Centre at Pallippuram.
 Pallippuram Info Park is a major IT company in Kerala.
 The Mega Seafood Park under KSIDC is located in the industrial area of Pallippuram.

 Places of worship

-A major landmark in the village is Pallipuram Church, built in the 3rd century AD.
+A major landmark in the village is Pallipuram St.mary's Forane Church, built in the 3rd century AD.
 Palackal Thoma Malpan was born and lived here, heading a Seminary (1818–1855) for teaching priests, the first such run by the St. Thomas Christians, and the antecedent of St. Joseph's Seminary, Mannanam (1833–1894), with which it later merged.

-Kadavil Mahalakshmi Temple is a famous Temple.
+Pallippuram Kadavil Sree Mahalakshmi Temple is famous for Every Year Makam Thozhal In Malayala Month Kumbham.